Simao-Santos/differ/README.md

 **Run the application with** `sh scripts/start.sh`, which grants the needed permissions and runs docker-compose (see !5).

+If you want to run the backend tests, do `sh scripts/start-test_backend.sh`, which grants the needed permissions and runs docker-compose.test_backend.yml.

 #### Errors:

 Node 10.18.1 minimum version is needed.